Retirement villages are complexes of residential units on common land.

 They may be either privately owned or owned and run by not-for-profit organisations.
 They do not receive government funding.
-Retirement villages are regulated by the Retirement Villages Act 1987 (amended in 2006).
+Retirement villages are regulated by the Retirement Villages Act 1987.
 The Act defines a ‘retirement village scheme’ as one that is established (predominantly), for ‘retired persons’ and ‘retired persons and their spouses’.
 A ‘retired person’ is defined as being aged over 55 years and no longer in full time employment.

 In South Australia the Office for the Ageing (OFTA) has responsibility for the administration of the Act and provides useful information about retirement villages, including a guide for Retirement Villages residents and prospective residents.

 Information for print or download (pdf)